makeworld-the-better-one/fmrl/spec.md

 Servers and clients MUST support HTTP/1.1, and MAY support later versions such as HTTP/2 or HTTP/3.

 Clients MUST support HTTP and HTTPS, supporting at least TLS 1.2.
 Servers MUST support TLS 1.2 at least.
 Servers SHOULD only serve HTTPS, but serving unsecure HTTP is allowed.

-Clients SHOULD try HTTPS first, then HTTP if it fails, to prevent downgrade attacks.

 Clients MUST NOT send request URLs longer than 2048 bytes.
 Servers MAY support URLs longer than this, and shouldn't need to add code that discriminates against longer URLs.